 Choose the right container

-For example, this Mayon Planter.
-I love it so, because its got a lovely refined cement silhouette but with a wonderful texture that adds a ton of visual interest.
+For example, this Mayon Planter!
+I love it so, because it’s got a lovely refined cement silhouette but with a wonderful texture that adds a ton of visual interest.
 Something about the verticality of this planter makes my heart sing.
 I love her and so does my fiddle.

 Water your plant properly

-Watering once a week will do, and it’s best if you do it slowly and wait until you see water coming out of the drainage holes.
+Watering once a week will do, and it’s the best way if you do it slowly and wait until you see water coming out of the drainage holes.
 Don’t dump it all at once – take your time with it.